Databases6 min read

 Yes, any SQL query that your user role permits.
 Make sure your user permissions match your intent (e.g., read-only for exploration, write access only for development).

-Connect to PostgreSQL, MySQL, and MariaDB databases from your browser.
+Connect to PostgreSQL, MySQL, and MariaDB databases from your desktop.
 Run queries, explore schemas, and export results.
 Credentials encrypted with AES-256 before storage.
-No install, no account required to try it.
+Runs fully offline in the MyDevTools desktop app.